mbenitez159/Maze-Navigator/README.md

   *   **API Controllers**: Provides endpoints to handle maze uploads, loading, and navigation logic.
   *   **Services**: Encapsulates the business logic, such as maze parsing and movement validation.
   *   **Data Models**: Defines the structure of the maze and other related entities.
-3.  **Database**: The application does not use a traditional database but instead operates on in-memory storage for simplicity.
+3.  **Database**: The application uses SQL Server 2019, deployed through Docker.
+The database is automatically populated by default using a seed method in the backend, ensuring that the required data is available upon initialization..

 4.  **Testing**: